thiagolvlsantos/file-storage/README.md

 - Resiliency;
 - History.

-Just to be clear, I`not saying this is 'database' for massive data, mas most part of applications can use such a simpler structure where objects are stored in file systems as JSON without the majority of restrictions imposed by relational databases.
+Just to be clear, I`not saying that this is a 'database' for massive data, but most part of applications can use such a simpler structure where objects are stored in file systems as JSON without the majority of restrictions imposed by relational databases.

 Welcome to ``git-storage``, see bellow how simple it is.